MuhammedYousrii/json-converter-sequenttal/README.md

-## Project Architecture Overview

 ### Modular Design with Nx Console

-Our project follows a modular design approach, where each set of related Angular entities serving a specific domain is included in one folder.
-We leverage Nx Console to enhance modularity by creating libraries and decomposing our app into small, manageable packages.
+Task follows a modular design approach, where each set of related Angular entities serving a specific domain is included in one folder.
+I leverage Nx Console to enhance modularity by creating libraries and decomposing the task into small, manageable packages.

-### Smart-Dumb Components Pattern

-To ensure a clear separation of concerns and maintainability, we adhere to the Smart-Dumb Components pattern.
-Our components are categorized into two types:

-- **Smart Components (Pages):** These components handle data fetching, state management, and business logic.
-They orchestrate the presentation of Dumb Components.

-- **Dumb Components (Shared):** These reusable components focus solely on presentation logic and receive data via inputs.

 ### Separation of Concerns